buttonwoodcx/doc-bcx-aurelia-dnd/get-started/turn-off-preview-use-hover.md

 What happened in above code:

-For the source `delegate` (box), we turned off preview, removed `show.bind="!draggingMe"`.
+For the source `delegate` (box), we turned off preview, removed `show.bind="!dnd.isStartingSource"`.

-> You can bring `draggingMe` back, then use it to control the style of dragging box, for instance to adjust `background-color` or `box-shadow` when dragging.
+> You can bring `dnd.isStartingSource` back, then use it to control the style of dragging box, for instance to adjust `background-color` or `box-shadow` when dragging.

 For the target `delegate` (container),